epam/edp-install/docs/operator-guide/edp-access-model.md

 | tenant-viewer | view | `edp-oidc-viewers` , `edp-oidc-developers` |

 !!! note
-    EDP provides an aggregate ClusterRole with permissions to view custom EDP resources.
+    KubeRocketCI provides an aggregate ClusterRole with permissions to view custom KubeRocketCI resources.
 ClusterRole is named `edp-aggregate-view-edp`

 !!! info
     The `tenant-admin` RoleBinding will be created in a created namespace by `cd-pipeline-operator`.<br>